mobizt/ESP-Mail-Client/README.md

 DISABLE_PSRAM // For disabling PSRAM support
 DISABLE_FLASH // For disabling flash filesystem support DISABLE_SD // For disabling SD filesystem support

+DISABLE_ALL_OPTIONS // For disabling all predefined build options above
 ```

 Note that, `Custom_ESP_Mail_FS.h` for user config should be placed in the library install folder inside src folder.